kazi-kame/double-pendulum-sim-game/README.md

 python3 -m venv venv
 source venv/bin/activate

 Install dependencies:

-bashpip install -r requirements.txt
+pip install -r requirements.txt

 Usage

-Just run:
+Run the main simulation script:

-bashpython main.py
+python main.py

-The simulation starts paused so you can adjust the initial conditions first.
+Note: Replace main.py with whatever you named your script file.

 Controls

+The simulation starts in a Paused state to allow initial configuration.

-Play/Pause Button: Start or stop the simulation
+Play/Pause: Toggle the simulation loop.
-Reset Button: Resets everything back to the slider values Fluid Button: Cycles through different damping presets (Air → Water → Oil → Honey → Custom) Sliders (only adjustable when paused):

-L1/L2: Rod lengths in meters
-M1/M2: Bob masses in kilograms
+Reset: Stop simulation and reset angles/velocities to initial slider values.

+Fluid Button: Cycle through damping presets (Air, Water, Oil, Honey, Custom).

+Sliders:

+L1/L2: Length of the rods (m).

+M1/M2: Mass of the bobs (kg).

-Gravity: Acceleration due to gravity (m/s²)
+Gravity: Acceleration due to gravity ($m/s^2$).

-Damping: Friction coefficient (editable only in Custom mode) Init θ1/θ2: Starting angles for each pendulum
+Damping: Friction coefficient (only active in "Custom" fluid mode).

-How It Works
-The double pendulum is a classic example of a chaotic system - tiny changes in starting conditions create wildly different outcomes.
-The physics is based on Euler-Lagrange equations, which I solve numerically using RK4 integration.
+Init θ1/θ2: Initial release angles.

+Physics Background

+The system is modeled using the Euler-Lagrange equations for a double pendulum.
+Because the system is chaotic, slight deviations in initial conditions lead to exponentially diverging trajectories.

-To measure chaos, I calculate the Lyapunov exponent (λ).
-Here's the approach:
+To calculate the Lyapunov exponent ($\lambda$), the simulation tracks two systems simultaneously:

-Run the main simulation normally
-Run a second "shadow" simulation with an initial difference of just 10⁻⁸ radians Track how fast these two trajectories diverge over time

-A positive λ means the system is chaotic - the bigger the value, the faster trajectories diverge.
-The "Lyapunov Time" shown in the app tells you roughly how long predictions stay accurate before chaos takes over.
-What I Learned
-This project helped me understand:

-How chaotic systems work in practice
-Numerical integration methods (RK4 is way better than Euler!)
-The Wolf algorithm for calculating Lyapunov exponents Building interactive physics simulations with Pygame
+The main system ($S_1$).

+A shadow system ($S_2$) initialized with a perturbation of $10^{-8}$.

+$\lambda$ is estimated by monitoring the rate of separation between these two trajectories over time.
+A positive $\lambda$ indicates chaotic behavior.